Living in Coconut Grove, Miami, FL: 2021 Neighborhood Guide

 Real Estate in Coconut Grove

-Once a hidden gem, Coconut Grove is now a very sought after community in not only Miami but the entire Southern Florida area.
-There are luxury homes galore, especially along the long waterfront that The Grove is known for.
+Once a hidden gem, Coconut Grove is now a very sought-after community in not only Miami but the entire Southern Florida area.
+There are plenty of ultra-luxury gated communities, especially along the long waterfront that The Grove is known for.
 If it’s a condo you’re after, Coconut Grove also has many luxury offerings with great views of the city and the bay.

 While luxury certainly appeals to some, the good news is that Coconut Grove has much more than just that to offer.
 For example, there's a surprising number of affordable condo units in Coconut Grove.